OSA-EL/Bikeshare-Pro/README.md

 # Bikeshare-Pro
-An analysis for bikeshare application at some cities in USA
+An analysis for bikeshare application for some cities in USA